CermakM/jupyter-require/README.rst

 Execution & Security -- *safe scripts* and *finalization*
 =========================================================

-In Jupyter notebooks, it might be sometimes unfortunate how the JavaScript is stored (and treated) in general in the notebook environment.
+In Jupyter notebooks, it might be sometimes unfortunate how JavaScript is stored (and treated) in general in the notebook environment.
 ``jupyter-require`` introduces the notion of *safe scripts* and *finalization*.
 Let's look at the latter first.

 **Finalization**

-When a user executes a script via native Jupyter API, that is typically something like ``display(Javascript("""..."""))``, what happens behind the scenes is actually quite complicated.
+When a user executes a script via native Jupyter API, that is typically something like ``display(Javascript("""..."""))``, what happens behind the scenes is quite complicated.
 The one important thing to now, however, is that the *whole* script is embedded into the cell output and the resulting `*.ipynb` file.
 Then, **every time** a cell is copied or re-created (i.e., on notebook reload), the script is **executed**.
 Since this execution is not sandboxed.
-In fact, it is executed in **window context** using ``eval`` function.
+It is executed in the **window context** using the ``eval`` function.

     See: The section `'Do not ever use eval!' <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval#Do_not_ever_use_eval!>`_ from the official `MDN web docs`_).

 This can potentially be a security threat!
 Also, if you don't want to share the script that produced the output, but you want the output to be present, this does not happen either.

 We try to combat that issue step by step, our approach is not optimal either, but it does yield some improvements and we believe that over time, it will get even better.
-When executing script *with* jupyter-require ``execute_with_requirements`` function, it is not the script which is embedded, it is the **Function object** itself which the cells carry with.
+When executing the script *with* jupyter-require ``execute_with_requirements`` function, it is not the script that is embedded, it is the **Function object** itself which the cells carry with.
 This allows the script to be re-executed when we copy/paste a cell or stored in a clipboard when cutting the cell.

 Also, we do not evaluate the script in window context using the ``eval`` function, as Jupyter by default does.
-Instead, at the current development state, we **wrap it** in its own **Function scope** and set its ``this`` and ``element`` context manually.
+Instead, at the current development state, we **wrap it** in its **Function scope** and set its ``this`` and ``element`` context manually.

 Aight, still not a word about *finalization*, right?
 What finalization means in this context, is **discarding** the JavaScript code which produced the output, cleaning the metadata and **saving the output** displayed in the cell output area into a static state.
 Going back to the `d3`_ example, finalizing the cells would make the plot that we produced persistent and JSON serializable.
 The output would then be visible in tools like `nbviewer`_ or `GitHub`_ ``ipynb`` preview.